-DTTL reviewed the minutes of the TORF Oversight Committee meeting and confirmed that the report on the results of the internal audit had been confirmed, and that they had confirmed the revision of the rules and regulations related to TORF.
+DTTL reviewed the minutes of the TORF Oversight Committee meetings and confirmed that the report on the results of the internal audit by Reporting Brokers had been confirmed, and that they had confirmed the revision of the rules and regulations related to TORF.

-DTTL reviewed QUICK's bylaws and confirmed that they provide for the handling of financial transactions referencing to TORF benchmark.
-In addition, DTTL inquired of the person in charge and received a response that for the Applicable Period, there were no financial transactions referring to TORF at OUICK.
+DTTL reviewed QUICK's internal rules and confirmed that they provide for the handling of financial transactions referencing to TORF benchmark.

+In addition, DTTL inquired of the person in charge and received a response that for the Applicable Period, there were no financial transactions referring to TORF at QUICK.